 To overcome this limitation, a common approach to state representation is to couple an autoencoder to a forward model predicting the future state \citep{watter2015E2C}.
-A different approach to state representation is to forego observation reconstruction and to learn a representation satisfying some physics-based priors like temporal coherence, causality and repeatability~\cite{jonschkowski2015learning} or controllability \cite{jonschkowski2017pves}.
+A different approach to state representation is to forego observation reconstruction and to learn a representation satisfying some physics-based priors like temporal coherence, causality, and repeatability~\citep{jonschkowski2015priors} or controllability \citep{jonschkowski2017pves}.
 Those methods have been shown to learn representations able to speed up RL, but this improvement is contingent on the careful choice and weighting of the priors suited to the task and environment.
-Similar ideas also led to time-contrastive networks \cite{sermanet2017time}, which use time as a supervisory signal to learn the structure present in videos and build a robust task-agnostic visual representation.

 Learning state representations from demonstrations of multiple policies solving different tasks instances, as we propose, has some similarities with multi-task and transfer learning~\citep{taylor2009transferRL}.
 Multi-task learning aims to learn several similar but distinct tasks simultaneously to accelerate the training or improve the generalization performance of the learned policies, while transfer learning strives to exploit the knowledge of how to solve a given task to then improve the learning of a second task.
 Not all multi-task and transfer learning works rely on explicitly building a common representation, but some do, either by using a shared representation during multiple task learning~\citep{pinto2017learning} or by distilling a generic representation from task-specific features~\citep{rusu2015policyDistillation}.
 The common representation can then be used to learn new tasks.
 However, all these techniques rely on the end-to-end RL approach, which is less sample-efficient than the self-supervised learning approach followed by SRLfD.